From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Discussion

 \section{Discussion}

+Understanding the origins of language is a profound and long-standing challenge that requires insights from linguistics, psychology, neuroscience, and artificial intelligence.
+Our work represents an initial step toward addressing this complex question.
 We investigate the language emergence in multi-agent Foraging Games.
-Through systematic and quantifiable experiments on computational models in simulated environments, we gain valuable insights into key questions in evolutionary linguistics—such as what drives the evolution of language and how it becomes essential for teamwork.
-Remarkably, without any direct supervision from human languages, agents with limited capacity trained in cooperative settings develop five hallmark properties of human language \cite{hockett1960origin}. \textbf{Interchangeability} emerges through self-play training or social interactions within larger populations (\autoref{tab:method_comparison}). \textbf{Arbitrariness} is demonstrated by two cross-play agents developing non-interchangeable languages that are nonetheless mutually intelligible enough to enable successful cooperation and a high task success rate (\autoref{tab:method_comparison} and \autoref{fig:embedding_2xp}). \textbf{Compositionality} is indicated by high \emph{topsim} scores in larger populations, a common metric measuring the structural alignment between messages and environmental semantics (\autoref{fig:topsim_vs_pop}). \textbf{Displacement} is demonstrated by high decoding accuracy of items’ positions, scores, and spawn times, showing that agents can refer to when and where currently invisible events happen (\autoref{fig:decode_high}). \textbf{Cultural transmission} is evidenced by the gradual degradation of language similarity and success rate across increasing distance in ring-structured populations, despite no direct training between distant agent pairs. (\autoref{fig:ring_ls_sr}, \autoref{fig:ring_xpsp_ls}, and \autoref{fig:ring_xpsp_sr}).
+Through systematic experiments on computational models in simulated environments, we gain valuable insights into key questions in evolutionary linguistics—such as what drives the evolution of language and how it becomes essential for teamwork.
+To further probe this point, we conducted a non-cooperative control experiment (\autoref{appendix:no_cooperation}), which showed that when agents pursue independent goals, communication provides no advantage and does not emerge meaningfully.
+This reinforces cooperation as a key ecological pressure in the evolution of language.
+Remarkably, without any direct supervision from human languages, agents with limited capacity trained in cooperative settings develop five hallmark properties of human language \cite{hockett1960origin}. \textbf{Interchangeability} emerges through self-play training or social interactions within larger populations (\autoref{tab:method_comparison}). \textbf{Arbitrariness} is demonstrated by two cross-play agents developing non-interchangeable languages that are nonetheless mutually intelligible enough to enable successful cooperation and a high task success rate (\autoref{tab:method_comparison} and \autoref{fig:embedding_2xp}). \textbf{Compositionality} is indicated by high \emph{topsim} scores in larger populations, a common metric measuring the structural alignment between messages and environmental semantics (\autoref{fig:topsim_vs_pop}). \textbf{Displacement} is demonstrated by high decoding accuracy of items’ positions, scores, and spawn times, showing that agents can refer to when and where currently invisible events happen (\autoref{fig:decode_high}). \textbf{Cultural transmission} is evidenced by the gradual decline in LS and SR with increasing distance in structured populations, despite no direct training between distant pairs (\autoref{fig:ring_ls_sr}, \autoref{fig:ring_xpsp_ls}, \autoref{fig:ring_xpsp_sr}).
 This suggests that culture is transmitted and shaped through interaction within structured social networks.
-Furthermore, our framework demonstrates that communication can emerge in both implicit and explicit forms, which standard referential games do not support.
+Our framework also shows that communication can emerge in both implicit and explicit forms, which standard referential games do not support.